-PORTFOLIO MANAGERS
+PORTFOLIO MANAGER

 The Advisor serves as investment advisor to the Fund.
-Dan Eye and Carter Henderson serve as the Co-Portfolio Managers of the Fund.
-The portfolio managers are jointly and primarily responsible for the dayto-day management of the Fund and collectively manage the Advisor's separately managed accounts in addition to the Fund.
-Information regarding the other accounts (not including the Fund) managed by Mr. Eye and Mr. Henderson, including the number of accounts, the total assets in those accounts, and the categorization of the accounts as of October 31, 2021, is set forth below.
+Dan Eye serves as the Portfolio Manager of the Fund.
+The portfolio manager is primarily responsible for the day-to-day management of the Fund and manages the Advisor's separately managed accounts in addition to the Fund.
+Information regarding the other accounts (not including the Fund) managed by Mr. Eye, including the number of accounts, the total assets in those accounts, and the categorization of the accounts as of October 31, 2023, is set forth below.

-Total Accounts (excluding the Fund) n Performance I Fees
+Total Accounts (excluding the Fund) Accounts with Based Performance I Fees

-Portfolio Manager Other Accounts Number Assets (in millions) Number Assets
+Portfolio Manager Other Accounts Number Assets (in billions) Number Assets

 Dan Eye

 Registered Investment Companies 0 \$0 0 \$0

 Other Pooled Investment Vehicles 0 \$0 0 \$0

-Other Accounts 7,559 \$4,690 0 \$0
+Other Accounts 9,054 \$4.8 0 \$0

-Carter Henderson

-Registered Investment Companies 0 \$0 0 \$0

-Other Pooled Investment Vehicles 0 \$0 0 \$0